usnistgov/xslt3-functions/README.md

 ## CI/CD

-Currently CI/CI is set to use an XProc configuration that runs all available XSpec instances.
+Currently CI/CD is set to use an XProc configuration that runs all available XSpec instances.

+It can be run locally on any platform with a configured Maven installation, using the `test` target:

+> mvn test

-Scripts for more granular or targeted application of XSpec under CI/CD are also available from the [XSpec-dev](support/xspec-dev/)
+Scripts for more granular or targeted application of XSpec under CI/CD are also available in the [XSpec-dev](xspec-dev/) application, requiring `bash` and `make`.

 ### Rights and license